AznDudeIsOn/enlightenment-explained/index.md

 **There's a TL;DR: at the bottom.
-Everything else is optional leisure shit talk for your Sunday newspaper reading pleasure if you're into that typa thing.
+Everything else is optional leisure shit talk for your Sunday newspaper reading pleasure.
 Skip any sections as you see fit**

 # Table of Contents
 1. [Preface / Disclaimer](#Preface-and-Disclaimer)